AlexvZyl/NativeFramework/README.md

 * ✅ Enable MSAA for the FBO.
 * ✅ Move CPU data handling over to VAO class.
 * ⬜ What happens when deltaTime() gets called twice in the same frame in the camera handler?
+* ⬜ Make the circle resolution dynamic, a function of the radius.

 #### Raynhardt
 * ✅ Multi View port